-If you are uncertain whether a message you are considering posting would be regarded as appropriate for the DEVON mailing list, please seek advice beforehand from the list moderators, Brian Randell <Brian.Randell@newcastle.ac.uk> and Terry Leaman <email@example.com>.
+If you are uncertain whether a message you are considering posting would be regarded as appropriate for the DEVON Forum, please seek advice beforehand from the list moderators, Brian Randell <Brian.Randell[at]newcastle.ac[dot]uk> and Terry Leaman <terryleaman[at]tiscali.co[dot]uk>.

 Please refrain from postings which are not of relevance to Devon genealogy - such as messages concerned with genealogical software packages.
-In particular, do not post messages about computer viruses to the list.
+In particular, do not post messages about computer viruses to the Frum.
 (Anyone ignoring this rule is liable to be automatically unsubscribed.)
-If you have a query or information about a possible computer virus, send it directly to the list owner, Vicki Lindsay Thauvin <firstname.lastname@example.org> or to the list moderators Brian Randell <Brian.Randell@ncl.ac.uk> and Terry Leaman <email@example.com> who will if appropriate communicate its contents to the list.
-The reason for this rule is simple - fear of viruses is such that any message on the mailing list about a virus is such that, even if the message is itself timely and factually correct (something which is far from always the case), it will lead to a whole host of follow up messages, often of dubious accuracy, which themselves constitute a sort of virus, and annoy many subscribers.
+If you have a query or information about a possible computer virus, send it directly to the Forum moderators Brian Randell <Brian.Randell[at]ncl.ac[dot]uk> and Terry Leaman <terryleaman[at]tiscali.co[dot]uk> who will if appropriate communicate its contents to the Forum.
+The reason for this rule is simple - fear of viruses is such that any message on the Forum about a virus is such that, even if the message is itself timely and factually correct (something which is far from always the case), it will lead to a whole host of follow up messages, often of dubious accuracy, which themselves constitute a sort of virus, and annoy many subscribers.

-Similarly, please do not use the DEVON mailing list for messages (such as thank you messages) that are aimed at a specific individual, and which do not contain information which is likely to useful to (or perhaps even understood by!) anyone else.
+Similarly, please do not use the DEVON-GEN Discussion Forum for messages (such as thank you messages) that are aimed at a specific individual, and which do not contain information which is likely to useful to (or perhaps even understood by!) anyone else.
 Such messages should be sent by direct email, so as to avoid clogging up many hundreds of mailboxes world-wide.

-Make sure that you use an informative subject line on any message to the DEVON mailing list - messages headed "Help", "New Subscriber", "My Brick Wall", etc., might well escape the attention of readers who might be able to help.
+Make sure that you use an informative subject line on any message to the DEVON-GEN Discussion Forum - messages headed "Help", "New Subscriber", "My Brick Wall", etc., might well escape the attention of readers who might be able to help.
 Similarly, adherence to the common genealogical convention of giving surnames in CAPITAL letters is strongly recommended.

 When replying to a message, please avoid needless repetition of the text from this or earlier messages in the message thread.
 (Such message repetitions may not be immediately evident if lots of text has scrolled off the bottom of your email text window.)
 However, take care to provide or retain enough text to make your reply understandable.

-If you have reason to question whether a message you have tried to send to the mailing list has been received and distributed successfully, please ask one of us to investigate - DO NOT clutter up everyone's mailbox by sending out "test" messages.
+If you have reason to question whether a message you have tried to send to the Forum has been received and distributed successfully, please ask one of us to investigate - DO NOT clutter up everyone's mailbox by sending out "test" messages.

-If you wish to complain or comment unfavourably about some other subscriber please do so directly to the subscriber and/or to the list owner or moderators - NOT to the entire list, which just exacerbates the problem.
-Vicki, as is evident from her occasional messages to the list, is quite capable of dealing politely but decisively with people who misuse the mailing list.
-Similarly, the list is not an appropriate place for critical comments about archives and other organisations, e.g. regarding their policies concerning access to information they possess which would be useful to genealogists.
+If you wish to complain or comment unfavourably about some other subscriber please do so directly to the subscriber and/or to the moderators - NOT to the entire Forum, which just exacerbates the problem.
+Similarly, the Forum is not an appropriate place for critical comments about archives and other organisations, e.g. regarding their policies concerning access to information they possess which would be useful to genealogists.

-Finally, note that since the DEVON mailing list is distributed by Rootsweb, it is governed by Rootsweb's "Acceptable Use Policy", which is to be found at:
+Finally, note that since the DEVON-GEN Discussion Forum is provided by Google by Rootsweb, it is governed by their "Content Policy", which is to be found at: